Inspecting New Builds in Frisco: Common Builder Oversights

 • Schedule Early: Book your inspection during the pre-drywall phase (if possible) and again before closing to catch issues at different stages.

-• Hire a Licensed Inspector: Choose someone familiar with Frisco’s building codes and soil conditions.
+• Hire a Licensed Inspector: Choose someone familiar with best building practices and soil conditions.

 • Review the Builder’s Warranty: Understand what’s covered and for how long.